Is it legal to use a breathalyser ?

 0.35mg/l = 0.08%BAC = 0.80 mg/ml (Promille) = 0.8g/l

-In many parts of Europe, the limit is
+In many parts of Europe (including Scotland from December 2014), the limit is

 0.22mg/l = 0.05%BAC = 0.50 mg/ml = 0.50 g/l

-There are also diffferent limits depending on whether you are measuring breath alcohol, blood alcohol or urine alcohol.Please do not confuse these measurements with weights - this is volume The legal limit for alcohol levels in the body whilst driving a vehicle in the UK are currently:
+There are also different limits depending on whether you are measuring breath alcohol, blood alcohol or urine alcohol.Please do not confuse these measurements with weights - this is volume The legal limit for alcohol levels in the body whilst driving a vehicle in the UK (except Scotland) are currently:

 35 microgrammes of alcohol in 100 millitres of breath = 0.35mg/l BrAC

 80 milligrammes of alcohol in 100ml of blood